kanikasoni019/JPDB-Student-Enrollment/README.md

 ## How to Run

 1. Clone the repository.
-2. Configure the JsonPowerDB Connection Token in the JavaScript file.
+2. Configure the JsonPowerDB Connection Token in `script.js`.
 3. Open `index.html` in a modern web browser.
 4. Use the form to search, save, update, or reset student records.

 ## Project Objective

-To implement a simple and efficient student record management system while gaining practical experience with **JsonPowerDB, REST-based database operations, form validation, and frontend development**.
+To build a simple student record management system while gaining practical experience with **JsonPowerDB, AJAX-based database operations, form validation, and interactive web forms**.